olopierpa/CCL-UTime/README.md

 * (get-universal-time-ii)

-  Returns two values, the first value is the same as cl:get-universal-time, the second value is a fraction of second expressed as an integer number of nanoseconds.
+  Returns two values, the first value is the same as CL:GET-UNIVERSAL-TIME, the second value is a fraction of second expressed as an integer number of high resolution time units.

 * (get-universal-time-ir)

-  Returns two values, the first value is the same as cl:get-universal-time, the second value is a fraction of second expressed as a rational.
+  Returns two values, the first value is the same as CL:GET-UNIVERSAL-TIME, the second value is a fraction of second expressed as a rational.

 * (get-universal-time-if)

-  Returns two values, the first value is the same as cl:get-universal-time, the second value is a fraction of second expressed as a long-float.
+  Returns two values, the first value is the same as CL:GET-UNIVERSAL-TIME, the second value is a fraction of second expressed as a long-float.

 * (get-universal-time-r)